If you have advanced ad setups or very similar ads, you might want to clone or duplicate them at one point to save time creating new ads.

 - Go to Settings > Duplicate Post > Permissions > Enable for these post types and check Ads

-- Now, you will fine a Clone and New Draft option in the ad list.
+- Now, you will find a Clone and New Draft option in the ad list.

 Clone creates a copy of the ad including all options and ad groups and puts it into Draft.
-New Draft also creates a copy of an ad, but opens the ad edit page afterwards.
+New Draft also creates a copy of an ad but opens the ad edit page afterward.